-As a non-traditional student at Unity College studying Parks & Forest Resources his academic career connects deeply to his love of history and the Maine woods.
-His plan is to graduate in December 2019 and begin an M.S. in Environmental Studies & Sustainability in January 2020.
+His academic career connects deeply to his love of history and the Maine woods.
+He graduated in December 2019 with a B.S. in Parks & Forest Resources from Unity College and will begin an M.S. in Environmental Studies & Sustainability in January 2020.

 Most recently Alexander is the recipient of a National Association for Interpretation student scholarship to the 2019 NAI National Conference in Denver, CO.
 He is a member of the NAI’s Cultural and Historical Interpretation Section.

 He was a recipient of the Maine Campus Compact’s 2019 Heart & Soul Award.

 He also won first prize in the 2017 National Collegiate Book Collecting Contest for his submission “The Breath and Breadth of the Maine Woods.”
 He has received numerous honors during his academic career at Unity College including being awarded the Environmental Stewardship Award, the Unity Award, and the Creativity Award at Unity College student conferences.